cvnlab/TDM/README.md

 - html - Outputs from MATLAB's publish
 - icadecomposehrf.m - Alternative ICA-based technique
 - README.md - The file you are reading
-- setup.m - A simple script that downloads the example dataset and adds TDM to the MATLAB path
+- setup.m - A simple script that downloads the example data files and adds TDM to the MATLAB path

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%